MarshallMoorman/CertBox/README.md

 - macOS: `/Library/Java/JavaVirtualMachines/<jdk-version>/Contents/Home/lib/security/cacerts`
 - Windows: `C:\Program Files\Java\<jdk-version>\lib\security\cacerts`
 - Linux: `/usr/lib/jvm/<jdk-version>/lib/security/cacerts`
 The default password for `cacerts` is `"changeit"`.
-You can select a `cacerts` file at runtime using the file picker in the app.
+You can select a `cacerts` file at runtime using the file picker in the app, or CertBox will attempt to find one in your JDK’s `lib/security` directory if the JDK path is configured.
 For testing, a sample `cacerts` file and certificates are provided in `tests/resources`.

+**macOS Full Disk Access**: On macOS, CertBox requires Full Disk Access to search the entire filesystem for keystores.
+On first launch, it will prompt for access to a protected location (e.g., Desktop).
+If denied, a dialog will guide you to enable Full Disk Access in System Settings > Privacy & Security > Full Disk Access.
+After granting access, restart CertBox.

 ## Dependencies
 - **Microsoft.Extensions.DependencyInjection**: Provides dependency injection for services and ViewModels.